FAQs

 Titles such as "Chief of Staff" and "Head Of" can vary with company size, reporting structure, levels away from CEO, and past experience.

-Different geographies (such as the UK) may use alternative titles, such as Managing Director or Director as the seniority equivalent of CXO or Vice President.
+Different geographies may use alternative titles, such as Managing Director or Director as the seniority equivalent of CXO or Vice President.
 We consider size of company, levels from the CEO, and size of team, in addition to scope and responsibility for qualification in those circumstances.

 • What services come with a membership to Chief?

-Chief’s services are designed to connect and support executives.
+Chief’s services are designed to maximize the leadership impact of women executives.
 Chief is not a career service or business development network — and while Chief provides general workshops and community groups to support a member’s journey to a board seat, Chief is not a board placement service.

 Membership to Chief includes:

-• Core Groups: 8-12 person hyper-curated peer groups that meet monthly for two-hour peer coaching sessions.
-Our Core Groups are made up of leaders at the same career stage, from different roles, industries, and functions
+• Core: 8–12-person hyper-curated peer groups that meet monthly for 90-minute peer coaching sessions.
+Our Core Groups are made up of leaders at the same career stage, from different roles, industries, and functions.

-• Speakers: 170+ speakers to date including Michelle Obama, Melinda French Gates, Shonda Rhimes, Robin Roberts, Sara Blakely, Ursula Burns, Bozoma Saint John, Arianna Huffington, Esther Perel, Carla Harris, Amy Poehler, Beth Comstock, and Mellody Hobson.
+• Exclusive Conversations: Past speakers include Michelle Obama, Melinda French Gates, Shonda Rhimes, Robin Roberts, Sara Blakely, Ursula Burns, Bozoma Saint John, Arianna Huffington, Esther Perel, Carla Harris, Amy Poehler, Beth Comstock, and Mellody Hobson.

-• Workshops: 200+ workshops on topics spanning DEI, Board Services, Personal Leadership, Career Growth, Industry Trends & Business Tactics, and more.
+• On-Demand Content: Topics span DEI, Board Services, Personal Leadership, Career Growth, Industry Trends & Business Tactics, and more.
 Some recent examples of workshops include: Long-Term Thinking in a Short-Term World with Dorie Clark, Allyship in the Workplace with Minda Harts, Avoiding The Likeability Trap With Alicia Menendez, The Business Case for Inclusion with Annie-Jean Baptiste.

-• Confidential Identity Groups: These communities include and are not limited to Accessibility, American Indian and Alaskan Native, Asian Pacific Islander, Black and African American, Hispanic / Latinx, Jewish, LGBTQIA+, Middle Eastern and North African, Muslim, Neuro-Diversity, South Asian, and we’re open to supporting more groups as they emerge from the Chief community.
-We have experienced facilitators (Chief Guides) host private roundtables throughout the year so these identity groups can connect directly with each other.
+• Confidential Identity Groups: These communities include and are not limited to: Accessibility, American Indian and Alaskan Native, Asian Pacific Islander, Black and African American, Hispanic / Latinx, Jewish, LGBTQIA+, Middle Eastern and North African, Muslim, Neuro-Diversity, and South Asian.
+We’re open to supporting more groups as they emerge from the Chief community.
+We have experienced facilitators (Chief Guides) host private conversations throughout the year so these identity groups can connect directly with each other.

-• Community Platform: 300+ groups such as local markets (e.g. NYC, LA), industry-specific (e.g. Marketing, Retail/E-Commerce), Career Transitions, Negotiation and Compensation, Board Services, and Parenting, as well as access to a network with 20,000 members.
+• Community Platform: 300+ groups such as local markets (e.g. NYC, LA), industry-specific (e.g. Marketing, Retail/E-Commerce), Career Transitions, Negotiation and Compensation, Board Services, and Parenting, as well as access to the entire Chief network.

 • Job Board: Thousands of active job listings posted by members.

-• Member Benefits: 20+ partners with exclusive benefits for Chief members including Bolster or Green Park (UK) for resume help, Squarespace for personal branding, and Headspace for mental health.
+• Member Benefits: 20+ partners with exclusive benefits for Chief Members including Bolster for resume help, Squarespace for personal branding, and Headspace for mental health.

-• Clubhouses: Chief+ members (an additional cost) can access clubhouses in New York, Chicago, LA, SF, and London.
-DC was recently announced as the next location.
+• Clubhouses: Chief+ Members can access Clubhouses in New York, Chicago, LA, SF, and DC for an additional annual fee.

-Core is an 8-12 person hyper-curated peer group that meets every 4-6 weeks for two-hour peer coaching sessions.
+Core is an 8–12-person hyper-curated peer group that meets monthly for 90-minute peer advisory sessions.
 Our Core Groups are made up of leaders at the same career stage, from different roles, industries, and functions.
-In contrast to individual executive coaching, Core allows members to confidentially convene, normalize, support, and discuss executive challenges with true professional peers and a certified professional leadership coach.
+Core allows members to confidentially convene, normalize, support, and discuss executive challenges with true professional peers and trained group facilitator.

 Our hope is that Core is a transformative experience.
-Thousands of members have shared how their Core Group has helped them secure promotions, raises, start their own companies, pursue new ventures, and provide invaluable support on big decisions.
+Thousands of members have shared how their Core Group has helped them share opportunities, work through challenges, and learn from the insights and experiences of their true professional peers.

 We’re continuously investing to ensure Core is delivering on the experience our members expect.